 Cervical cancer screening can detect cervical cancer at an early stage when it is easiest to treat.
 Screening can also find abnormalities of and changes to the cervix before they progress to cancer.
 Since few women with cervical cancer have symptoms or signs that indicate a problem, widespread screening for early detection is critical.
 Asymptomatic women with average risk for cancer should begin regular screening for cervical cancer at age 21.

 Cervical cancer occurs primarily among women infected with the human papillomavirus (HPV).
-Male and female adolescents should receive the HPV vaccine to prevent many of the cancers associated with HPV.
+Male and female adolescents should receive the HPV vaccine to prevent the many cancers associated with HPV.

 Learn more about the HPV vaccine and childhood immunization